-And I am going to walk you through my tips and help you learn from my failed experiements (I have finally PERFECTED a Pressure Cooker Baked Potatoes!)
+And I am going to walk you through my tips and help you learn from my failed experiments (I have finally PERFECTED a Pressure Cooker Baked Potatoes!)

 - 10 minutes on high pressure for small potatoes.

-Step Four: Allow pressure to release naturally for 8-10 minutes and then turn valve to release to release any remaining pressure.
+Step Four: Allow pressure to release naturally for 8-10 minutes and then turn the valve to venting to release any remaining pressure.

-Step Five (optional) Brush potatoes with olive oil and sprinkle with salt and crisp in 400 degree oven for 10 minutes–this is NOT necessary!
+Step Five (optional) Brush potatoes with olive oil and sprinkle with salt and crisp in a 400-degree oven for 10 minutes--this is NOT necessary!

 Step Six: Serve plain with butter and sour cream or stuff with Pulled Pork and shredded cheese for a great meal!

-- What is the texture like of potatoes cooked in Instant Pot?
-Fluffy and creamy–just like an oven baked potato.
-This method is SO much better than the texture of a microwave baked potato.
+Fluffy and creamy--just like an oven-baked potato.
+This method is SO much better than the texture of a microwave-baked potato.

-- Do you have to use your trivet?
 YES!!
-The trivet prevents the potatoes from getting watery;
+The trivet prevents the potatoes from getting watery.

 - I would not recommend cooking more than 8 potatoes at a time.
 Doing so, would overcrowd your Instant Pot and therefore would cause it to take forever to reach pressure.

-- If you are using giant potatoes, I would not use more than 6 at at tiem.
+- If you are using giant potatoes, I would not use more than 6 at a time.